UPDATED: 16 JANUARY 2021

-The University of Oxford will remain open, and in-person teaching may continue unless otherwise agreed between the tutor and student.
-The OSAP Office will also remain open, and our tutorial rooms, library, printers, photocopiers, etc. will continue to be available to our students and tutors.
+While Tier 5 restrictions are in place for Oxford, teaching will be conducted remotely (until at least 25 January, the beginning of 2nd Week).
+The OSAP Office will remain open, and our tutorial rooms, library, printers, photocopiers, etc. will be available to our students and tutors.

-International students returning home will be exempt from the new rules regarding international flights.
-That is to say, they will be able to leave the UK at any time should they need to return to their home country for any reason; however, students may need to quarantine when they return to the UK.
+International students are able to leave the UK at any time should they need to return to their home country for any reason; however, students may need to quarantine when they return to the UK.
 Students should contact the OSAP Office if they have country-specific questions regarding quarantine requirements.

 As always, please inform the OSAP Office right away if you or any of your housemates have Covid symptoms.
 You will in such circumstances need to take a test as soon as possible so that we can coordinate an appropriate self-isolation regime for individual student properties.

-The University of Oxford and its constituent colleges intend to be open to all students for the 2020-21 Academic Year.
+The University of Oxford and its constituent colleges intend to make provisions for all students for the 2020-21 Academic Year.

 Please consult this website, maintained and updated regularly by the University of Oxford, for useful coronavirus advice for University colleges, students, and staff.

 Public Health England and the UK Government have published these guidelines for anyone in any setting, chief among which is covering one’s mouth when sneezing or coughing, disinfecting surfaces, and frequent and thorough hand-washing.

 Academic Year 2020-21: Michaelmas Term 2020, Hilary Term 2021, and Trinity Term 2021